 The specific risks of vaping liquids containing nicotine or cannabis on oral health are unknown but may be similar to that of tobacco products.

 The use of smokeless tobacco products (also known as spit tobacco, snuff and chewing tobacco) is a known risk factor for periodontal diseases and a possible risk factor for oral cancer.
 Nicotine in these products is also addictive.

 CDA endorses government action to reduce the potential harm to Canadians and:

 - Supports efforts to ban all advertising and promotion of all tobacco, cannabis, and vaping products, along with other measures that would limit the use of these products.

 - Urges that regulations prohibiting the sale of all tobacco, cannabis and vaping products to minors be strictly enforced.

-- Urges that the health of non-smokers be protected in as many public places as possible by continuing to ban smoking of tobacco and cannabis, and by applying similar restrictions to e-cigarettes.
+- Urges the health of non-smokers be protected from as many public places as possible by continuing to ban smoking of tobacco and cannabis, and by applying similar restrictions to vaping.

-- Encourages governments to develop educational programs aimed at preventing smoking of tobacco and cannabis and use of e-cigarettes among Canadians, particularly youth.
+- Encourages the development of educational programs aimed at preventing smoking of tobacco and cannabis and vaping among Canadians, particularly youth.

 CDA Board of Directors